 MEncoder can work properly, the corresponding need codecs installed for video editing.
-The package libavcodec5x is part of Libav – or FFmpeg -project and includes a large collection of codecs.
-When installing some dependencies are resolved.
+The package libavcodec5x is part of the Libav – or FFmpeg -project and includes a large collection of codecs.

-Arista is officially built for GNOME.
+Arista has been tailored for GNOME.
 It includes a long list of presets from iPod, iPhone, PSP, Playstation 3 to Android, Nokia, DVD and lots more.
-It supports MP4, WebM, Matroska, AVI, Ogg, FLV (codecs – video: H.264, VP8, MPEG4 / DivX, MPEG2, Theora, Flash Video / audio: AAC, Vorbis, MP3, FLAC, Speex, WAV) formats and it can rip straight from DVD or v4l (Video 4 Linux) devices.
+It supports MP4, WebM, Matroska, AVI, Ogg, FLV (codecs – video: H.264, VP8, MPEG4 / DivX, MPEG2, Theora, Flash Video / audio: AAC, Vorbis, MP3, FLAC, Speex, WAV) formats and it can rip straight from DVDs or v4l (Video 4 Linux) devices.

 - Presets for iPod, computer, DVD player, PSP, Playstation 3, and more.

 - Live preview to see the encoded quality.

 - Automatically discover available DVD media and Video 4 Linux (v4l) devices.